Inertial Navigation: Empowering Armored Combat Vehicles in GNSS-Denied Environments

 Boreas, Digital Fiber Optic Gyroscope Technology

-The impact of these systems extends beyond armored vehicles.
-Modern INS are now seldom used as standalone devices but often integrated with broader multi-source PNT systems and defense capabilities, i.e., they not only deliver the inertial data needed to navigate battlefields but the capability needed to navigate contemporary warfare.
+The impact of these systems extends beyond armored combat vehicles.
+Modern INS are seldom used as standalone devices, and are often integrated with broader multi-source PNT systems and defense capabilities.
+This means they not only deliver the inertial data needed to navigate battlefields, but as well the capability needed to tackle contemporary warfare.

 Recent Tech Articles